Payal-Sinha09/Snappy/public/README.md

    cd snappy-chat-app

 2. **Backend Setup**
 This section guides you through setting up the backend server for the Snappy Chat Application.

-### Step 1: Navigate to the Server Folder
+Step 1: Navigate to the Server Folder

-After cloning the repository, move into the server directory: cd server
+After cloning the repository, move into the server directory:

+cd server

-### Step 2: Install Required Dependencies
+Step 2: Install Required Dependencies

-Install the necessary Node.js packages using npm: npm install
+Install the necessary Node.js packages using npm:

+npm install

-### Step 3: Configure Environment Variables
+Step 3: Configure Environment Variables

 Create a .env file in the server directory and add your configuration settings, including your MongoDB connection string and JWT secret.
-Here’s a sample of what to include: env
+ Here’s a sample of what to include:
-Copy code

 MONGO_URI=your_mongo_connection_string

 JWT_SECRET=your_jwt_secret_key

-### Step 4: Start the Backend Server
+Step 4: Start the Backend Server

-You can now start the backend server using the following command: npm start
+You can now start the backend server using the following command:

+npm start

 The backend server will run on http://localhost:5000 by default.
 Make sure your MongoDB server is running, or you're connected to a cloud MongoDB service.

 ## Troubleshooting
 Ensure that Node.js and MongoDB are installed and configured correctly.
-Check the console for any error messages during the installation or startup process and resolve them accordingly. vbnet
+Check the console for any error messages during the installation or startup process and resolve them accordingly.
-Copy code

 # Project Screenshots
 ## 1. Login Screen